Chemical potential in active systems: predicting phase equilibrium from bulk equations of state?: Methods and Formulation

 that is exerted on the active particles by the solvent \cite{brady,jeroen}.
 This allows us to define the so-called swim potential

-where $V_{\textrm{ swim}}(z_0,t)$ is a suitably chosen reference.
+where $V_{\mathrm{swim}}(z_0,t)$ is a suitably chosen reference.

-Clearly, for a homogeneous and isotropic bulk phase, for which the polarization ${\mathbf m}=0$, $V_{\textrm{ swim}}$ is a spatial constant.
+Clearly, for a homogeneous and isotropic bulk phase, for which the polarization ${\mathbf m}=0$ in a steady state, $V_{\mathrm{swim}}$ is a spatial constant.
 Interestingly, however, the value of this constant is determined by surfaces and interfaces, where ${\mathbf m}$ can be non-zero, not unlike the Donnan potential in inhomogeneous electrolyte solutions~\cite{verwey,zwanikken}.
 This is a reflection of the fact that the activity-induced body force on the active particles only averages out in the bulk, but not near interfaces.

-We now combine Eqs. (\ref{continuity})-(\ref{vswim}) to construct, in the spirit of the simplest dynamic density functional theory \cite{marconi1999dynamic,archer2009dynamical} with a density-independent diffusion coefficient, a local chemical potential-like function $\mu(z,t)$ by $J_z(z,t) = - D_t \rho(z,t) \partial_z \beta \mu(z,t)$ such that
+We now combine Eqs.~(\ref{continuity})-(\ref{vswim}) to construct, in the spirit of the simplest dynamic density functional theory \cite{marconi1999dynamic,archer2009dynamical} with a density-independent diffusion coefficient, a local chemical potential-like function $\mu(z,t)$ by $J_z(z,t) = - D_t \rho(z,t) \partial_z \beta \mu(z,t)$ such that

-The external potential $V_e(z)$ and the intrinsic chemical potential $ \mu_{\textrm{ int}}(z,t)=k_BT\ln \rho(z,t)+ \mu_{\mathrm{ ex}}(z,t)$, consisting of an ideal part and an excess chemical potential $\mu_{\mathrm{ ex}}(z,t)$, are contributions similar to those of a passive system.
-Here $\mu_{\mathrm{ ex}}(z,t)$ is defined by
+The external potential $V_e(z)$ and the intrinsic chemical potential $ \mu_{\mathrm{int}}(z,t)=k_BT\ln \rho(z,t)+ \mu_{\mathrm{ex}}(z,t)$, consisting of an ideal part and an excess chemical potential $\mu_{\mathrm{ex}}(z,t)$, are contributions similar to those of a passive system.
+Here $\mu_{\mathrm{ex}}(z,t)$ is defined by

-where we define $ \rho^{(2)}({\mathbf r},{\mathbf r'},t)=\rho(z,t)\rho({z'},t)g(z,z',R,t)$ with the in-plane distance $R=\sqrt{(x-x')^{2}+(y-y')^2}$.
-Eq. (\ref{chempot1}) is consistent with the conventional chemical potential in a passive system, where $v_0=0$, and is constructed such that $J_z=0$ if $\mu(z,t)$ is a spatial constant.
+where we have used $ \rho^{(2)}({\mathbf r},{\mathbf r'},t)=\rho(z,t)\rho({z'},t)g(z,z',R,t)$, with the in-plane distance $R=\sqrt{(x-x')^{2}+(y-y')^2}$, in Eq.~(\ref{continuity}).
+Eq.~(\ref{chempot1}) reduces to the conventional chemical potential for a passive system, where $v_0=0$, and is constructed such that $J_z=0$ if $\mu(z,t)$ is a spatial constant.
 The local chemical potential $\mu(z)$ is therefore a prime candidate to describe diffusive equilibrium of coexisting phases in stationary states of active systems.
-Interestingly, all terms in Eq. (\ref{chempot1}) can be determined in Brownian Dynamics (BD) simulations of ABPs.
+Interestingly, all terms in Eq.~(\ref{chempot1}) can be determined in Brownian Dynamics (BD) simulations of ABPs.